litala123/covid-sleuth/README.md

 The "Locations Visited" button and the "#visited_from_db" element are only created when a user is logged into the site.

 Also, the bug where the "I have COVID-19" button will create another "Confirm" button when there is already a "Confirm" button on the screen has been fixed.

+##### Inputs saved with page reload - Andrew L'Italien
+The location input boxes for the dates and times have default values of the current date and time.
+If they are changed, they will stay that value until changed, even after clicking the "Add Location Data" button.

+The "I have COVID-19" button now can show the "Confirm" button without causing the file upload section to be pushed down some pixels.

+"index.js" has more comments to explain code.